samwindels/safepy_fork/README.md

 SAFE fork
 ============

-This is a fork [SAFE](https://github.com/baryshnikova-lab/safepy), which was developed by Anastasia Baryshnikova and described in the following paper:
+This is a fork of [SAFE](https://github.com/baryshnikova-lab/safepy), which was developed by Anastasia Baryshnikova and described in the following paper:

 The main repository for this code is at <https://github.com/baryshnikova-lab/safepy>.
 Please subscribe to the repository to receive live updates about new code releases and bug reports.
 > Baryshnikova, Anastasia.
 "Systematic functional annotation and visualization of biological networks."
 Cell systems 2.6 (2016): 412-421.